iterative/dvc.org/static/docs/commands-reference/install.md

 ## Installed Git hooks

-- Git `pre-commit` hook executes `dvc status` before `git commit` to inform the user about the workspace status.
+- Git `pre-commit` hook executes `dvc status` before `git commit` to inform the user about the workspace status;
-- Git `post-checkout` hook executes `dvc checkout` after `git checkout` to automatically synchronize the data files with the new workspace state.
+- Git `post-checkout` hook executes `dvc checkout` after `git checkout` to automatically synchronize the data files with the new workspace state;
 - Git `pre-push` hook executes `dvc push` before `git push` to upload files and directories under DVC control to remote.